 To keep your blood pressure in check, avoid over-the-counter decongestants and multisymptom cold remedies that contain decongestants — such as pseudoephedrine, ephedrine, phenylephrine, naphazoline and oxymetazoline.
 Also, check the label for high sodium content, which can also raise blood pressure.

 - Choose a cold medication designed for people who have high blood pressure.
 Some cold medications don't contain decongestants.
-However, these medications may contain other powerful drugs, such as dextromethorphan, that can be dangerous if you take too much.
-Follow the dosing instructions carefully.
+Avoid medications that have warnings on the label for people who have high blood pressure and those who take blood pressure medications.

 - Take a pain reliever.
-To relieve a fever, sore throat or headache or body aches, try aspirin or acetaminophen.
+To relieve a fever, sore throat or headache, or body aches, try aspirin or acetaminophen.
 Taking nonsteroidal anti-inflammatory drugs, such as ibuprofen (Motrin IB, Advil) and naproxen sodium (Aleve) can also contribute to high blood pressure.